sagemath/trac_to_gh/Issue 960.md

 # Issue 960: reconsider how floating point values are printed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/960

 Original creator: was